-As the Biden administration seeks to reinstate many climate regulations rolled back by the Trump administration, many companies must prepare for new challenges in the years ahead when it comes to sustainability.
+As the Biden administration reinstates many climate regulations rolled back by the Trump administration, many companies must prepare for new challenges in the years ahead when it comes to sustainability.
 From tech giants to oil behemoths to retail empires, everyone is seeking to adjust as standards for corporate sustainability continue to evolve.

 The Deal’s Corporate Sustainability Seminar explores what companies large and small are doing to create more sustainable businesses.
-How are they adjusting to ever-changing standards and what implications might the Biden Administration have on investors and dealmakers who care about ESG and sustainability issues?
+How are they adjusting to ever-changing standards and what implications might new regulations have on investors and dealmakers who care about ESG and sustainability issues?

 As the expectations on corporate responsibility increase, professional communications and good intentions are no longer enough, and companies are recognizing the need to act on ESG and sustainability agendas.
 The Biden Administration has pledged to make critical strides in stopping the tide of the climate crisis that may mean greater support for decarbonization, a shift to renewables and efforts to realize a more circular economy.
 What impacts can we expect for investors, dealmakers and the market?